| Title: | Fully Flexible Probabilities for Stress Testing and Portfolio Construction |

 An object of the |

-with 2 elements: mu
+A list with 2 elements: mu and sigma.

-x <- matrix(diff(log(EuStockMarkets)), ncol = 4) colnames(x) <- colnames(EuStockMarkets) p <- stats::runif(nrow(x)) p <- p / sum(p) ffp_moments(x = x, p = p) # compare with the standard approach colMeans(x) cov(x)
+x <- matrix(diff(log(EuStockMarkets)), ncol = 4) colnames(x) <- colnames(EuStockMarkets) p <- stats::runif(nrow(x)) p <- p / sum(p) ffp_moments(x = x, p = p) # compare with the standard approach colMeans(x) cov(x)x <- matrix(diff(log(EuStockMarkets)), ncol = 4) colnames(x) <- colnames(EuStockMarkets) p <- stats::runif(nrow(x)) p <- p / sum(p) ffp_moments(x = x, p = p) # compare with the standard approach colMeans(x) cov(x)

 Compute the implied half-life of a decay parameter.